Coupled bialgebras and Lions trees: Lions-Taylor expansions

 and we use the convention that

 By Taylor expanding each of these functions (as above), we get a lattice of measurable functions

-The challenge with this lattice is that we have lost the ``diagonal structure'' that we have with Equation \eqref{eq:diagonal-structure} and we have to reach for something more complicated.
-Arguing as before, we can represent this lattice of measurable functions as
+The challenge with this lattice is that when we Lions-Taylor expand one term from this series, all the free variables that we differentiate with respect to exist on a single probability space.
+This is in contrast to two collections of free variables derived from distinct terms from the Lions-Taylor series which exist on distinct probability spaces.
+Thus, we represent this lattice of measurable functions as

 With Equation \eqref{eq:TensorProd-construction2} in mind, our running hypothesis will be as follows: \begin{hypothesis} We define the \underline{coupled tensor product} to be the operation such that

 \end{hypothesis}